NLog/NLog/.github/CONTRIBUTING.md

 - The current result
 - The expected result
 - Any current work-arounds
-- The current config (file content or API calls).
+- The current config (xml or code).
 Please use [fenced code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/#fenced-code-blocks).
 - Pull requests and unit tests are welcome!

 Pull requests